data-apis/scipy-2023-presentation/paper.rst

 .. rubric:: Footnotes

-.. [#] Notably, the array strides are considered an implementation detail and not exposed as a Python attribute.
+.. [#] Notably, array strides are considered an implementation detail and not exposed as a Python attribute.